crossborne/ParameterBundle/README.md

 ```

-Now you should be ready to go!
+Now it should be ready to use!
 ------------------------------